Choosing a Visa

 Do not submit any information to the OIS until you have paid the $500 program deposit.

-- AFCOE form according to housing type, which will be made available after registration opens;
+- AFCOE form according to housing type, available online;

 - Financial supporting statement, such as an official bank statement, bank or employer letter showing sufficient funds, or copies of award letters, loans, etc.;